-In this sixth instalment of the RPA Implementation Lifecycle series, we will continue our focus on the Design phase, Exploring the very significant subject of multi-layered Solution Architecture in an RPA implementation.
+In this instalment of the RPA Implementation Lifecycle series, we will continue our focus on the Design phase, Exploring the very significant subject of multi-layered Solution Architecture in an RPA implementation.

 Our head of Robotic Process Automation ‘Deepak Sharma’ published a white paper by the name Design Centric Approach back in late 2017 when RPA as a concept was starting to take a grip.
 The paper discussed some key issues that were arising due to a lack of proper design.